sct2005/TeamProjectCOM2020/Case_Structure.md

 Healthcare providers in the United States deployed machine-learning–based risk prediction algorithms to identify patients who should be enrolled in high-risk care management programs.
 These systems were widely used by hospitals and insurers to allocate limited healthcare resources more efficiently.

 ### Intended Use
-To predict which patients were at highest medical risk and would benefit from additional medical support, monitoring, and preventive care.
+To predict which patients were at highest medical risk and which would benifift the most from care

 ### System Type
-Machine Learning–based Risk Prediction Algorithm
+Machine Learning-based Risk Prediction Algorithm

 ### Inputs and Assumptions
 - Historical patient healthcare data (medical records, diagnoses, healthcare spending)
-- Assumption that **past healthcare costs are an accurate proxy for medical need**
+- Assumption that past healthcare cost should predict medical need
-- Assumption that historical data reflects true patient health rather than systemic inequality
+- Assumption that historical data reflects true patient health

 ### Outputs Presented to Users
 - Risk scores ranking patients by predicted future healthcare need
 - Automated recommendations for enrollment in care management programs

 ### What Went Wrong
-The algorithm systematically **underestimated the health needs of Black patients**.
-Because healthcare spending was used as the prediction target, the model interpreted lower historical spending as lower medical risk—despite evidence that Black patients often receive **less care than white patients with similar or worse health conditions** due to structural inequality.
+The algorithm systematicallyunderestimated the health needs of Black patients.
+As healthcare spending was used as the prediction target The model interpreted lower historical spending as lower medical risk— Despite evidence that Black patients often receive less care than white patients with similar or worse health conditions due to structural inequality.

 ### How the Failure Was Detected
 Academic researchers evaluated the system and found that: